SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Potocki-Shaffer syndrome

-A genetic change resulting in the deletion of the PHF21A gene causes a condition called Potocki-Shaffer syndrome.
-People with this condition have enlarged openings in two bones that make up much of the top and sides of the skull (enlarged parietal foramina) and multiple noncancerous bone tumors (osteochondromas).
-Other signs and symptoms seen in some people with Potocki-Shaffer syndrome include intellectual disability, developmental delay, distinctive facial features, vision problems, and defects in the heart, kidneys, and urinary tract.
+Certain genetic changes that affect the PHF21A gene are associated with a condition called Potocki-Shaffer syndrome.
+This condition affects the development of the bones, brain, and other tissues.
+Characteristic bone abnormalities include enlarged openings (foramina) in the two bones that form the top and sides of the skull (enlarged parietal foramina) and multiple noncancerous bone tumors (osteochondromas).
+Other signs and symptoms seen in people with Potocki-Shaffer syndrome include intellectual disabilities, developmental delays, and distinctive facial features.

 More About This Health Condition